JagadeesanBabu/hudl-ui-framework-test/README.md

 ## How to run the tests
 * Clone the Repo
-* From the command line, go to the root folder
+* Execute the command to run the tests

 **Run UI Tests**
 * command to bring the firefox and chrome standalone server : `docker-compose -f docker-compose.yml up`